Synthesizable Molecular Generation via Soft-constrained GFlowNets with Rich Chemical Priors: Experimental details

 \section{Experimental details}

-\paragraph{Implementation details} One of key components in GFlowNet objective is the reward temperature parameter, $\beta$, which modulates the sharpness of the target distribution via the transformation $R(x)^\beta$.
+\paragraph{Experimental Details on Molecular Generation Tasks} Following the GFlowNet literature, we define the target sampling distribution using an energy-based form, with an inverse temperature parameter $\beta$, i.e., $p(x) \propto \exp(-\beta \mathcal{E}(x))$.
+Here, $\beta$ modulates the sharpness of the target distribution.
 This exponentiation strategy is widely adopted in the GFlowNet literature.
-In our main experiments (on sEH and structure-based drug discovery), we employ $\beta=25$.
-For the sample-efficient molecule generation task, we adopt $\beta=50$, following \citet{kim2024genetic}.
+In our main experiments on sEH and structure-based drug discovery, we employ $\beta=25$.
+For the sample-efficient molecule generation task, we adopt $\beta=50$, following the work by \citet{kim2024genetic}.
 In Appendix~\ref{appnd:seh_rst}, we investigate how lowering $\beta$ impacts the trade-off between diversity and rewards in the sEH task.
 We maintain separate replay buffers for positive and negative samples.
 In the positive buffer, we apply a reward-based eviction rule: when the buffer reaches capacity, a new candidate replaces the lowest-reward sample if it has higher reward and is not redundant.
 In contrast, the negative buffer follows a FIFO policy, where the oldest sample is removed upon insertion.
 The replay buffer size is set to 6,400 for the main experiments, following \citet{seo2025rxnflow}, and 1,024 for the sample-limited benchmark, following \citet{kim2024genetic}.
 Across all molecular generation tasks, the minibatch size is fixed to $B=64$.

 \paragraph{Implementation details of genetic exploration} We employ genetic exploration only in the sample-limited setting described in \Cref{sec:exp_pmo}, following the genetic-guided GFlowNet framework of \citet{kim2024genetic}.
 Our implementation largely matches the original method, with the key difference that samples generated via genetic operators are incorporated into training using our positive/negative replay-buffer rules.
 In particular, candidates produced by genetic exploration are classified by synthesizability and inserted into the corresponding buffer.
 Because genetic search yields approximately 20\% of positive samples, we increase the number of offspring per genetic operation to 32 from 8 in the original implementation.